floyd-run/engine/docs/availability.md

 1. Query availability for the desired time window
 2. Find `free` blocks that match your duration requirements
-3. Create a hold on the chosen slot
+3. Create a booking on the chosen slot

 ```javascript
 const { data } = await fetch(`${baseUrl}/v1/ledgers/${ledgerId}/availability`, {